It’s the end of the week and I saved the CHOCOLATE for last.

 - Melt the chopped chocolate in the microwave in 20 second increments, stopping and stirring after each until completely smooth.
 Dip the shortbread ends into chocolate and sprinkle with remaining chopped pistachios and sea salt.
 Allow chocolate to completely set.

-Make ahead tip: Shortbread stays fresh covered at room temperature for up to 5 days or in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Shortbread stays fresh covered at room temperature for up to 5 days or in the refrigerator for up to 1 week.
 You can make the shortbread dough and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature then continue with step 3.
 Baked shortbread freezes well for up to 3 months.
 Unbaked shortbread dough freezes well for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature before continuing with step 3.

-- I suggest a food processor to grind up those pistachios nice and fine.
+- Chopped Pistachios: I suggest a food processor to grind up those pistachios nice and fine.
 I used my Ninja (love this!).

 See all cookie palooza recipes.